Thames Information Session

 Venue: Q Block foyer, Centre for Sport Science and Human Performance, Rotokauri Campus

-Please bring a pen and notebook on your first day, a personal device (laptop/smartphone/tablet) and 2 bath sheets.
+Please bring a pen and notebook on your first day, have access to a personal device (laptop/smartphone/tablet) and two bath sheets.

 You will need to bring ID documents for Police vetting.
 If you would like more information about the Vulnerable Children's Act or the safety checking process, click here.